 Symptoms Of High Blood Pressure

-High blood pressure often shows no symptoms or signs, even as it causes serious damage to the body.
+There are no High blood pressure symptoms or signs, even as it causes serious damage to the body.
 This means people with high blood pressure can have damage occur to their heart, kidneys, eyes, and circulation without feeling bad.
 Hence, the only way to find out whether you have high blood pressure is to get your blood pressure checking done regularly.
 If left untreated, hypertension can lead to serious problems.

 High blood pressure and symptoms of the brain